johnny-developer/johnny-developer/README.md

 - 👨‍💻 Working on web application development projects.
 - 📚 Continuously learning and improving my skills in Java and Spring Boot.
-- 🌐 Passionate about web service and API development.
+- 🌐 Passionate about API development.
-- 🖥️ In the process of learning Linux and cybersecurity.
+- 🖥️ In the process of learning Linux, Docker and AWS.

 ### 🛠️ Technologies